 Where: Distillery District

-The historic Distillery District may be known for its festive Christmas Market (totally worth a visit during the holiday season), but from January 27 to March 3, 2019, it will again light up in the annual lights and arts installation for the Toronto Light Festival.
+The historic Distillery District may be known for its festive Christmas Market (totally worth a visit during the holiday season), but from January 18 to March 3, 2020, it will again light up in the annual lights and art installation for the Toronto Light Festival.
 They certainly have made our winters so much brighter!

 With 45 days of incredible light exhibits (that cover 44 buildings in the area), it’s a great excuse to get outside.
 Grab a hot coffee from Balzac’s in the Distillery District to keep cozy while you wander.